Lesson 7 of 7 - evolve a high-nurturance stepfamily

 • accept your identity and don't know what it means; and other adults and teens who...

-• are uncertain, vague, or ambivalent about your identity and what it means, and..
+• are uncertain, vague, or ambivalent about your family identity and what it means, and..

-• some kinfolk who flatly reject or "don't care" about being in a stepfamily.
+• some kinfolk who flatly reject or deny you all are in a stepfamily.

 Raise Your Family-member's Awareness